ashtav/fetchly/README.md

-Fetchly is a lightweight Dart package designed to streamline your API interactions by simplifying the usage of the Dio HTTP client.
-It provides an easy-to-use, type-safe, and efficient wrapper around Dio, making your HTTP calls and response handling smooth and hassle-free.
+Fetchly is a lightweight Dart package designed to streamline your API interactions, making the use of the Dio HTTP client simpler and more efficient.
+It offers an easy-to-use, type-safe, and efficient wrapper around Dio, ensuring your HTTP calls and response handling are smooth and hassle-free.
+Additionally, Fetchly enhances the development experience by displaying vital request information such as the path, method, duration, and payload, exclusively in development mode.
+This feature enables developers to easily monitor and understand the requests made within their application, aiding in effective debugging and development.

 ## Usage